Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 - **Main tasks**

-Creates a a volcano plot that shows the fold change per gene between two datasets and the significance of these changes.
+Creates a a volcano plot that shows the fold change per gene between two datasets and the significance of this fold change.

 - **Dependencies**